 Other support for people with dementia

-There are also a number of local care homes which offer support to people with dementia, and we offer a range of equipment and telecare service which can help support those diagnosed with dementia at home.
+There are also a number of local care homes which offer support to people with dementia.
+We also offer a range of equipment which can help support those diagnosed with dementia at home.

-More information about local services, providers and groups is available from Connect to Support York, or from the following organisations in the community:
+More information about local services, providers and groups is available from Live Well York, or from the following community organisations:

-- Dementia Forward - a range of information, advice and support to people with dementia and their carers, in the York area.
-Tel: 01904 692473 or email: firstname.lastname@example.org
+- Dementia Forward - a range of information, advice and support to people with dementia and their carers, in the York area

-Organisations in York have agreed to try to make the city ‘dementia friendly’, meaning it's a good place to live for people with dementia and their carers.
+Organisations in York have agreed to help make the city ‘dementia friendly’, meaning it's a good place to live for people with dementia and their carers.

 York Dementia Action Alliance is a local group which brings together organisations working to improve the lives of people with dementia in the York area; they're leading the work to make York a ‘dementia friendly city’.